tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

         self.phase = phase
 {{< / highlight >}}

-Although it's a minor change, look at the before and after, it simply _looks_ better, even if you stand far back and squint.
+Although it's a minor change, compare the two versions, the improved one simply _looks_ better, even if you stand far back and squint.

-It seems minor but if you don't make these types of changes it will eventually lead to intractable complexity, the type of complexity that leads to projects and companies failing, the type of complexity that seduces humans into wasting hundreds of millions if not [billions of dollars](https://spectrum.ieee.org/computing/software/why-software-fails) every year.
+It seems minor, but if you don't make these types of changes as you go it will eventually lead to _intractable_ complexity, the type of complexity that causes projects and companies to fail, the type of complexity that seduces humans into wasting [billions of dollars](https://spectrum.ieee.org/computing/software/why-software-fails) every year writing software that does not work.

 The benefits of introducing sub-objects goes far beyond just reducing the number of attributes.
 While accessing the attributes is slightly more